Proofreading 2: Headway

 We strongly recommend that you take Proofreading 1: Introduction before you tackle this course.

-This course guides you through common editorial conventions, house styles, layout issues and the basics of dealing with texts involving illustrations, tables and notes.
+This course guides you through common editorial conventions, house styles, layout issues and the basics of dealing with texts involving illustrations, tables, notes and references.
 The exercises cover a variety of texts ranging from public information to academic books.
 They provide you with plenty of practice in spotting and marking errors both on screen and on paper and are designed to help you develop strategies for dealing with increasingly demanding texts.

 What you should know after the course